meshellg/shiny-bassoon/content/posts/2020-01-12-book-riots-2020-read-harder-challenge.markdown

   * The Round House by Louise Erdrich
 11. **Read a debut novel by a queer author**
   * ✔ Small Beauty - jia qing wilson-yang
-  * How We Fight for our Lives by Saeed Jones
 12. **Read a memoir by someone from a religious tradition (or lack of religious tradition) that is not your own**
   * Laughing all the way to the mosque by Zarqa Nawaz
   * I am Malala - Malala Yousafzai
   * Daughter of Gloriavale: My life in a religious cult by Lilia Tarawa
+  * ✔ We Have Always Been Here by Samra Habib
 13. **Read a food book about a cuisine you’ve never tried before**
   * The Cooking Gene: A Journey Through African American Culinary History in the Old South by Micheal W. Twitty.
 14. **Read a romance starring a single parent**
-  * Fumbled by Alexa Martin
+  * ✔ Fumbled by Alexa Martin
   * The Sweet Gum Tree by Katherine Allred
 15. **Read a book about climate change**
   * The Migration by Helen Marshall